solita/solita.github.com/_posts/2018-11-11-Generating-test-data-with-Burp.md

 Because he's awesome and he has now mastered omnipresence.
 He's everywhere.
 The notorious ```IVAN <scRIpT>alert(42)//``` will come to visit you one day so better prepare for that.
 Make sure your system doesn't crash or worse.
 Even if no one tries to hack you, sooner or later someone will throw something extremely weird into your API.
 Don't think you are fine because you are using some hocus pocus encoder library or parser.
 You either test it or someone else will - without your permission!

-The good news is that This is a low hanging fruit.
+The good news is that this is a low hanging fruit.
 You don't need to be a hard core hacker to do what I described here.
 Any developer could do this with a few hours of practice with the tools.
 It's much easier to detect the easy bugs and potential security flaws than to actually exploit them succesfully, but a huge amount of security issues really boil down to input validation.